 There is a peculiar kind of magic that happens when you freewrite with your kids.
 Somehow the frustrations of the day disappear, and you enter a world of imagination — even if it’s only for 10 minutes.

-There are simple rules to freewriting according to Julie Bogart of Brave Writer.
+There are simple rules to freewriting.
 The most important of these are keep your pencil moving and don’t stop for anything – not a misspelled word or misplaced comma.
 Just keep going.
 This isn’t time for revision or perfection.
 It’s a sort of brain dump — just get everything you are thinking on paper.
 Freewriting should be fun and creative, not critical.